Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 **Uses of Hashes**
 - Checksum
 - Cryptography / Signature
-- Fast lookup of data - Python Dictionaries and Database Tables
+- Fast lookup of data - Python Dictionaries and Database Tables, indexes

 **Hash functions**
 - Deterministic - There can be no randomness - must get the same output for the same input